 |Psa 29:1||- (top)|

 “in holy attire.”
-The Hebrew word translated “attire” is hadarah (#01927 הֲדָרָה), which the HALOT Hebrew-English lexicon defines as “holy adornment,” while the Holladay Hebrew-English lexicon has “attire.”
+The Hebrew word translated “attire” is hadarah (#01927 הֲדָרָה), which the HALOT Hebrew and Aramaic Lexicon of the Old Testament defines as “holy adornment,” while the Holladay Hebrew and Aramaic lexicon has “attire.”
 The NET version has “holy attire,” and the NET text note reads, “That is, properly dressed for the occasion.”
 This is a reference to the public worship of God in attire that is befitting who He is.
 We are to worship God all the time, and this verse is certainly not saying that we should live day and night in clothes fit for public worship.
 However, when we engage in public worship, we should dress in a way that honors God.